osrf-migration/vrx-wiki/tutorials/Creating a Dockerhub image for submission.md

 From here, there are two main options to create your Docker image.
 The first option is simpler and more intuitive for first-time Docker users.
 The second option is cleaner and less prone to error, but is more advanced.

-## Option 1: Pull `ros:melodic-ros-base` and manually run desired commands to
+## Option 1: Pull the ROS Melodic Docker image and manually run desired commands to setup the system

 1. Run `docker run --name my_container -it ros:melodic-ros-base`.
 This will pull the `ros:melodic-ros-base` image from DockerHub and create a container of that image called `my_container. `-it` is added so that when this is complete, it starts an interactive Bash session for you to run commands.
 This may take a few minutes to run.